 During the past century, there has been a dramatic erosion in the diversity of food crops available to farmers, gardeners and eaters, with an estimated 75% of agricultural crop varieties lost.
-The work of people over thousands of years to select and improve plants for healthy, tasty food that grows well in each region of the world has largely been lost already.
-This loss of seeds and genetic diversity is a significant threat to the future food supply, with work urgently needed to conserve and use a diversity of crops, and to ensure that seeds and their genetic material remain in the public trust.
-In order to continue to grow healthy and safe food, farmers must have their own seeds or access to open–pollinated varieties that they can grow, improve, sell and exchange.
+The work of people over thousands of years to select and improve plants for healthy food that grows well in each region of the world has largely been lost already.
+The loss of seeds and genetic diversity is a significant threat to the future food supply, with work urgently needed to conserve and use a diversity of crops, and to ensure that seeds and their genetic material remain in the public trust.
+In order to continue to grow healthy and safe food, farmers and gardeners must have their own seeds or access to open–pollinated varieties that they grow, improve, sell and exchange.

 - Manifesto on the Future of Seeds, produced by the International Commission on the Future of Food and Agriculture.

 - Out of Hand: Farmers Face the Consequences of a Consolidated Seed Industry, a report that documents the consequences of concentration in the seed industry on U.S. farmers and outlines recommendations to return seeds to public and farmer control.